edbennett/web-novice/_episodes/05-scraping.md

 (alternatively, find the right option in your browser menu).

+> ## Developer Tools in Safari
+>
+> In Safari on macOS, the Developer Tools are hidden by default.
+To enable them,
+> open the Preferences window, go to the Advanced tab, and enable the "Show
+> Develop menu in menu bar" option.
+{: .callout}

 By using these,
 by pressing the combination `CTRL+Shift+C`
 (or clicking on the mouse pointer icon